remipannequin/emulica-core/README.md

 The dependencies have been reduced as much as possible; but there are still a number of requirements to meet:
- - simpy (of course)
+ - simpy, since its the discrete event sytem that is used to make simulations run
- - matplotlib with to get plotting
+ - matplotlib if you want to plot results
  - twisted to run the emulation model as a server